tweag/topiary/README.md

 ```

 The first two formatting rules are just for clarity's sake.
 The last
-rule is what's important and demonstrated below:
+rule is what's important; the results of which are demonstrated below:

 ##### `@append_hardline`